NickBevers/sympl-command-palette/README.md

 ### TO-DO's:
 - [] Create a command palette that opens when pressing `ctrl` + `/`.
 - [] Make the command palette responsive.
-- [] Give some more and better styling to the command palette and the results.
+- [x] Give some more and better styling to the command palette and the results.
 - [] Add a small animation for better UX.
 - [] Reset the command palette and hide the search bar when the user clicks off the command palette.
+- [] Allow for filtering on the results based on the type of result (people, files, projects).

 ### Issues encountered / Difficulties:
 - I needed a bit of time to get used to the differences between React and Preact.
 I had to look up some things, but it was not too difficult.
 They are very similar after all.